 In 2014 our friends at Navesink Maritime Heritage Association organized an event that commemorated New Jersey’s 350th anniversary.
 Martin & Ottaway and a number of maritime organizations quickly jumped in as event sponsors and their sponsorship allowed the replica vessel Onrust to visit the Navesink River where New Jersey was originally settled.

-For 2019 Navesink Maritime Heritage Association, together with Twin Lights Historical Society is organizing another premier event that will focus on the period 1800 to 1825.
-The anchor of the event will be an exhibit of a collection of maritime paintings on the early US Navy by world renowned artist Maarten Platje, that will be shown at Twin Lights Museum.
+This year Navesink Maritime Heritage Association, together with Twin Lights Historical Society organized another premier event that focuses on the period 1800 to 1825.
+The anchor of the event is an exhibit of a collection of maritime paintings on the early US Navy by world renowned artist Maarten Platje, at Twin Lights Museum in Highlands, NJ.

 The show will run from August 30 to November 22, 2019 and will be combined with a closer investigation of Monmouth County in that period.
 Remarkably, while the Colonial and Revolutionary period in Monmouth County is well established, the history of the county between 1800 and 1825 is actually not that well known.
 But just like for the US Navy, this period was quite interesting and formative in the development of Monmouth County as we know it today and this program will shed a deeper light on it.

-Meanwhile, enjoy some teaser pictures of what will be shown.
-The next picture is one of my favorites since it happened right off the Jersey Shore.
-I like to call it the Great Jersey Rowing race, and deals with the USS Constitution outrowing a much bigger British force right at the beginning of the War of 1812.
+Here are some pictures in the exhibit and the Guide.
+The below picture is one of my favorites since it happened right off the Jersey Shore.
+I like to call it the Great Jersey Rowing race, and it deals with the USS Constitution outrowing a much bigger British force right at the beginning of the War of 1812.
 Through skill and solid decision making, the Constitution escaped at the very beginning of the war to start her illustrious career.
 But it was a rum close thing, and without this narrow escape the US Navy might have never found its footing.